-A recent poll by Pew Research found…
+A Pew Research poll found…

 “Today, 66 percent say they believe Jesus was born to a virgin, down from 73 percent in 2014.
 Likewise, 68 percent of U.S. adults now say they believe that the wise men were guided by a star and brought gifts for baby Jesus, down from 75 percent.